gabswb/stereolabs-test/README.md

 #### Input/Output Format
 The model takes an input tensor of dimension `[batch_size, 3, 640, 640]`.
 Where batch size is usefull when processing multiple images at the time, 3 is the channels number and 640x640 is the image dimension.
-The images have to be in RGB too.
+The images have to be in RGB as well.
 It is therefore necessary to preprocess the image before feeding it into the network.

 The model output a tensor of dimension `[batch_size, 84, 8400]`.
 Where 84 is `[x1,y1,x2,y2 + 80 classes scores]`, `(x1,y1)` top left corner and `(x2,y2)` bottom right corner of the bouding box.
-There is 80 possible classes so 80 probabilites which sums to 1.
+There is 80 possible classes so 80 probabilites which sums up to 1.
 The last dimension is the number of anchors, which are all the detected object at different scales.
 Therefore, we need to postprocess the ouput to reduce the number of detected objects, especially by performing Non Max Suppression (NMS) to get rid of overlapping bounding boxes.

 The following image illustrates the input and output :